AlchlcDvl/TownOfUsReworked/README.md

 # Crew Roles <img height="25" src="./Images/Crew.png">

-Each member has a special ability which determines who’s who and can help weed out the evils.
+Each member has a special ability which determines who's who and can help weed out the evils.
 The main theme of this faction is deduction and goodwill.
 This faction is an uninformed majority meaning they make up most of the players and don't who the other members are.
 The Crew can do tasks which act like a timer for non-Crew.

 ## Altruist <img height="17" src="./Images/Altruist.png">